rayjolt/100-days-of-code/log.md

 **Today's Progress**: Slogging on further with the programming exercise.

 **Thoughts:** Watching the back-propagation lectures again helped a lot to figure out what the notes for the programming exercise are saying, and the back-propagation part is now (I think) done.
 I'm getting an error in my cost function implementation, though, so it looks like I might have done the regularisation part of that wrong when I tried it the first time.
 Hopefully I'll be able to finish the exercise tomorrow.

+### Day 43: 2 May 2018

+**Today's Progress**: Finally finished the week five programming exercise.

+**Thoughts:** It feels great to have this programming exercise done!
+Doing this exercise has made me realise how delicate neural networks are - if you make a mistake in the arithmetic, it might look like it's working, but then the numbers you get back at the end can be completely wrong.
+It's not like mixing strings and ints in regular programming where you get a type error straight away - all you're mixing is floats with floats with other floats.
+Being strict about matrix sizes helps, but that's definitely not the end of the story.